charlesfleche/charlesfleche.net/content/Articles/faq-bicycle/faq-bicycle.md

 We new the countries we would go through, but not the exact routes.
 That was done on a day to day basis, to give us some flexibility.
 But roughly we knew when we would enter a country and when we would leave it.

-> Did u have knee trouble when cycling?
+> Did you have knee trouble when cycling?

 None for me.
 I think Siugi had some, but nothing that prevented us to move further.